Maivish-M/Maivish-M/README.md

 ### Hi there 👋

+Welcome to my Github - I use this to work on personal projects around data analysis, data science and coding :)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning the foundations of data science
 - 👯 I’m looking to collaborate on ...